 n is the current number of the EDP epoch in the EDP epoch sequence as

 defined in 10.71.2.4 (EDP Epoch Start Time Computation)

+Length is the total number of bits to derive.
+A total of 1728 bits are derived for a

+BPE FA block. (#575)

-The BPE offsets for the Group PN, SNS1 DL, SNS11 DL and Timestamp together with the anonymized BPE AP link addresses are created from the EDP_BPE_FA_block.
-The offsets and the AP link addresses have static assignments within the EDP_BPE_FA_block as shown in the Tables below.
+The BPE offsets for the Group PN, SNS1 DL, SNS11 DL and Timestamp fields (#572) together with the anonymized BPE AP link addresses are created from the (#154)BPE_FA_block.
+The offsets and the AP link addresses have static assignments within the (#154)BPE_FA_block as shown in the (#576)tables below.

 Extracting EDP_PN_offset values from EDP FA Block